F66t/F66t/README.md

 <br>

-- I wish to work with 'MKEAA'
+- I wish to work with 'No one'
 - Playing PUBG at spare time
 - Currently learning Web Development by Self
 - I’m currently I'm a successful person now